xem/32b/README.md

 This is a joke project by xem and bburky.

-What if I told you that virtually every web app can fit in 32 bits of code?
+What if I told you that virtually every web app can fit in 32 bytes of code?

 We dit it.

-Here are the 32 bits we're talking about:
+Here are the 32 bytes we're talking about:

     <body onload=eval("'"+location)>